-- A. Criteria for Appointment to all faculty ranks, both full-time and part-time faculty: - 1.
-The following are required: - a.
+A. Criteria for Appointment to all faculty ranks, both full-time and part-time faculty:

+- 1. The following are required: - a.
 An unencumbered nursing license to practice in the state of Kentucky. - b.
 Meets all statutory requirements for nursing faculty in Kentucky. - c.
 Adheres to standards of professional conduct and practice (ANA Code of Ethics Provision 1.5). - d.
-Meets degree requirements for rank.

-2. Exemption

-a.
-Faculty applicants who have an earned doctorate in a related field but lack an RN license and/or graduate degree in nursing, may be considered eligible for a faculty position in the school, if there are special or extenuating needs within the school that their qualifications help fulfill the mission of the school in terms of teaching, research/scholarship, and/or service/clinical practice.

-B. Full-time appointments:

-- 1. Non-Tenurable Appointments: - a.
+Meets degree requirements for rank. - 2.
+Exemption - a.
+Faculty applicants who have an earned doctorate in a related field but lack an RN license and/or graduate degree in nursing, may be considered eligible for a faculty position in the school if there are special or extenuating needs within the school that their qualifications help fulfill the mission of the school in terms of teaching, research/scholarship, and/or service/clinical practice. - B. Full-time appointments: - 1.
+Non-Tenurable Appointments: - a.
 Term Faculty Appointments: - i.
 Definition: Term faculty appointments are full-time appointments without tenure for a contract period of up to 3 years. - ii.
 Term faculty are eligible for rank and promotion according to the School of Nursing (SON) criteria. - iii.
-Term appointments, as described in The Redbook, are not probationary appointments as described in The Redbook and no such appointments, continuation or renewal thereof shall result in acquisition of tenure or implied renewal for subsequent terms. - iv.
+Term appointments, as described in The Redbook, are not probationary appointments and no such appointments, continuation or renewal thereof shall result in acquisition of tenure or implied renewal for subsequent terms. - iv.
 Term faculty shall be eligible to apply to an available tenurable position if they were not previously on a probationary tenure track appointment.
-Time in rank will not be counted toward the probationary period unless negotiated at the time of hire into the tenurable position.

-2. Tenure Appointments:
+Time in rank will not be counted toward the probationary period unless negotiated at the time of hire into the tenurable position. - 2.
+Tenure Appointments: - a.

-- a.
 Probationary (Full-Time, Tenure Track) Appointments: - i.
-Definition.
-Probationary appointments to the tenure track are appointments of full-time faculty members without tenure, but who will be eligible for tenure according to the criteria described in this document and The Redbook (Section 4.1). - ii.
-In circumstances where faculty wish to transfer to a probationary appointment, the individual must apply for an open position, for a transfer in accordance with the SON Appointment, Promotion, and Tenure (APT) Committee application guidelines - iii.
-In circumstances where a tenured faculty member wishes to move to a non-tenurable position, the individual must apply through the Dean's office by writing a letter of intentfor an open position for a term
+Definition: Probationary appointments to the tenure track are appointments of full-time faculty members without tenure, but who will be eligible for tenure according to the criteria described in this document and The Redbook (Section 4.1). - ii.
+In circumstances where faculty wish to transfer to a probationary appointment, the individual must apply for an open position. - iii.
+In circumstances where a tenured faculty member wishes to move to a non-tenurable position, the individual must apply through the Dean's office by writing a letter of intent for a term appointment prior to the time of the Dean's tenure recommendation.
+The faculty member is not eligible for reappointment to a tenure track position.

-Commented [AW2]: Cite organization where standard can be located.

-Formatted: Font: Italic

-Commented [RS3]: This changed with Lori Gonzalez - we can no longer just move people over.
-They have to apply.
-This is different than when we first wrote this so I updated it.